mohammadaliawan/RB130/Assessment_Prep/study _gude_blocks.md

 A `LocalJumpError` is raised when a method definition contains the `yield` keyword but no block is passed to it when the method is invoked.

-We avoid this error by using the `Kernel#block_given?` method in an `if` conditional.
+We can avoid this error by using the `Kernel#block_given?` method in an `if` conditional.
 This method returns `true` when a block has been passed to a method upon invocation and `false` otherwise.

 ## Passing arguments to blocks

 We can even pass arguments to blocks by passing them to `yield`.
 Within the block this argument is assigned to a block local variable that is defined as a block parameter when the block is defined.

+# Arity of blocks and methods

+## What is arity?

 # Blocks and variable scope
 # Write methods that use blocks and procs